-Line 1056: Many voters with print disabilities do not own printers needed for them to return vote by mail ballots and other paper forms independently.
+Lines 1056-1057: Many voters with print disabilities do not own printers needed for them to return vote by mail ballots and other paper forms independently.
 EVEN IF VOTERS WITH PRINT DISABILITIES DO OWN A PRINTER, THEIR PRINT DISABILITY WILL ALMOST CERTAINLY PREVENT THEM FROM BEING ABLE TO VERIFY AND RETURN THE PRINTED BALLOT PRIVATELY AND INDEPENDENTLY.

-Rationale: Line 1052 and Line 1054 statements skip over the major barrier of verifying a printed paper ballot.
-This is as much of a challenge as returning (which is in essence casting) a vote by mail ballot.
-Recommended edits are intended to identify both barriers of verifying and casting.
-Line 1056 statement is accurate but omits the fact that even if a voter does have a printer, that does not resolve the access barriers for verifying and casting a printed paper ballot.
+Rationale: Lines 1056-1057 are accurate but omit the fact that even if a voter does have a printer, that does not resolve the access barriers for verifying and casting a printed paper ballot.
 The additional sentence is needed to make sure that barrier is identified and understood.

 Lines 1067-1071: In some states, voters are not allowed to have someone else, such as a family member, care provider, or other designated agent, submit the ballot on their behalf.
 IN ADDITION TO VIOLATING A VOTER WITH A DISABILITY'S RIGHT TO ASSISTANCE UNDER THE VOTING RIGHTS ACT, this may be especially problematic for voters with disabilities who cannot leave their homes, live in a long-term care facility, or are otherwise unable to independently return the vote by mail ballot package on their own.

 Rationale: The recommended addition reframes the challenges of limiting who may return a ballot, not just as a barrier for voters, but as a violation of existing federal law that could potentially lead to litigation against the state or jurisdiction.

-Line 1096: As of November 2020, 23 states had a remote [accessible] voting [By Mail (RAVBM)] tool statewide or in some counties.
-THESE TOOLS PROVIDE DIGITAL BALLOTS THAT VOTERS USE FOR VOTING THAT IS NOT IN-PERSON AND VARYING DEGREES OF ACCESSIBILITY ARE PROVIDED.
+Lines 1096-1097: As of November 2020, 23 states had a remote [accessible] voting [By Mail (RAVBM)] tool statewide or in some counties.
+THESE TOOLS PROVIDE DIGITAL BALLOTS THAT VOTERS USE FOR VOTING THAT IS NOT IN PERSON, AND VARYING DEGREES OF ACCESSIBILITY ARE PROVIDED.

-Rationale: Use of the term RAVBM in inappropriate.
-The reference to "vote by mail" which is done with paper ballots, means the tool only allows for digital ballot marking not digital ballot verification and electronic return/casting as a paper ballot must be printed and returned by mail.
-The accurate term for describing what these 23 entities have is a remote voting tool that can include a full range what is accessible depending on what is done digitally and what is done in paper.
+Rationale: Use of the term RAVBM is inappropriate.
+The reference to "vote by mail" which is done with paper ballots, means the tool only allows for digital ballot marking not digital ballot verification and electronic return/casting, as a paper ballot must be printed and returned by mail.
+The accurate term for describing what these 23 states have is a remote voting tool that can include a full range of what is accessible depending on what is done digitally and what is done with paper.

-Line 1098: REMOTE VOTING TOOLS MAY NOT MEET NATIONALLY ACCEPTED ACCESSIBILITY STANDARDS (WCAG) FOR DIGITAL CONTENT AND MAY NOT ENSURE COMPATIBILITY WITH COMMONLY USED ASSISTIVE TECHNOLOGY. [may suffer from poor design, such as unclear instructions for using RAVBM and poor navigation for AT.]
+Lines 1098-1099: REMOTE VOTING TOOLS MAY NOT MEET NATIONALLY ACCEPTED ACCESSIBILITY STANDARDS (WCAG) FOR DIGITAL CONTENT AND MAY NOT ENSURE COMPATIBILITY WITH COMMONLY USED ASSISTIVE TECHNOLOGY.

+[RAVBM may suffer from poor design, such as unclear instructions for using RAVBM and poor navigation for AT.]

-Rationale: Unclear what analysis of remote voting systems was done to say there may be poor design or other usability challenges.
+Rationale: It is unclear what analysis of remote voting systems was done to say there may be poor design or other usability challenges.
 The more critical accessibility benchmark to be met is conformance with WCAG for accessibility of digital content and ensuring compatibility with commonly used AT.

-Line 1100: According to data from 2019, electronic return of the ballot is only available to voters with disabilities in Utah and Louisiana (fax return); however,] electronic BALLOT return is currently available for Uniformed and Overseas Citizen Voting Act (UOCAVA) voters in 26 states and Washington D.C.
+Lines 1100-1104: According to data from 2019, [-electronic return of the ballot is only available to voters with disabilities in Utah and Louisiana (fax return); however,] electronic BALLOT return is currently available for Uniformed and Overseas Citizen Voting Act (UOCAVA) voters in 26 states and Washington D.C.
 A NUMBER OF STATES ALSO ALLOW VOTERS WITH DISABILITIES TO RETURN BALLOTS ELECTRNICALLY TO ENSURE ACCESSIBILITY.
 RECENT COURT DECISIONS AND SETTLEMENT AGREEMENTS REQUIRE VOTING JURISDICTIONS TO ALLOW ELECTRONIC BALLOT RETURN FOR VOTERS WITH DISABILITIES TO ENSURE EQUAL ACCESS UNDER THE ADA.
 [Some states, such as West Virginia, have run pilots for electronic return beyond fax and email.]